I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/ns-fltkernel-_flt_createfile_target_ecp_context.md

 </td>
 </tr>
 </table>

-`Instance`

-The filter instance attached to the adjusted target.

-`Volume`

-The adjusted target volume.

 ## Remarks
 When a caller of <a href="..\fltkernel\nf-fltkernel-fltcreatefileex2.md">FltCreateFileEx2</a> wishes to  enable reparsing for a volume target, a <b>FLT_CREATEFILE_TARGET_ECP_CONTEXT</b> can be included as an ECP to the ECP list in the <i>DriverContext</i> parameter.
 If this ECP is present, <b>FltCreateFileEx2</b> will adjust the target device for the create operation and attempt for find a filtered instance  of a volume appropriate for the given file information.
 If filter manager does not find a corresponding instance for the caller on the target volume, it will set the <b>Volume</b> and  <b>FileNameInformation</b> members of <b>FLT_CREATEFILE_TARGET_ECP_CONTEXT</b> for the new target.
 The caller can then use this information to decide how best to proceed.